amelia-online/Codebook-2/README.md

   "Not implemented.\n" puts
 } else
 ```

+## Convention

+It's important to know the convention of TSL for organizational purposes.
+Some things to note are:
+* Functions: user-defined function names end with a '!'.
+There is nothing in place to enforce this, but I think it's good practice.
+* Variables: user-defined variable names are all uppercase.
+Keywords have nothing special about them; they're all lowercase, and that's why it's important to use these conventions in order
+to differentiate Codebook keywords from user-defined function and variables.

 ## Features

 ### Flags

-In the application itself, you can enter "help" which will list all keywords divided into categories.
+In the application itself, you can enter "help" which will list all keywords divided into categories, with some exceptions\*.
 Among those, you'll see
 **FLAGS**.
 As of now, the only flags are -s and -sall, which mean "suppress" and "suppress all" respectively.
 When a statement like ```a 0 def```
 is executed, a message is printed: